teuk/mediabot_v3/README.md

 (mediabot)$ ./mediabot.pl --conf=mediabot.conf --daemon

-DON'T FORGET TO REMOVE SUDO RIGHTS :

-$ sudo rm -fv /etc/sudoers.d/mediabot

 Always have a look at what is going on :

 (mediabot)$ tail -40f mediabot.log

+DON'T FORGET TO REMOVE SUDO RIGHTS, THIS IS IMPORTANT ! :

+$ sudo rm -fv /etc/sudoers.d/mediabot